Increasing the retention of expert educators in K-9.Learn More

-Teachers are the biggest within-school factor impacting student achievement, but they have faced mounting and often conflicting pressures during the pandemic.
+Teachers are the biggest within-school factor impacting student achievement, but they have faced mounting pressures, leading to increased burnout.

 High-quality instructional materials, and educators’ ability to use them, remain critically important to student achievement.